Mold Release Agent: Which is right for you?

 - Number of releases per application

 Release agents types and individual products within those types, vary significantly in regard to slip, application methods, production efficiency and cost.
 For that reason, manufacturers who invest time researching and testing release agents will see a return on that investment once an optimized agent is found.
 Sacrificial (typically waxes and silicone oils) and PVA release agents are the lowest cost materials, offering adequate slip and chemical inertness.
 Unfortunately these agents must be re-applied after each molding cycle, and will transfer to the molding part.
-This result in time-consuming cleaning of the molded part.
-Interestingly, while the initial cost may be lower for the sacrificial and PVA release agents, the overall cost is substantially more as one can expect more releases per application and little to no post-operation cleaning with PTFE and reactive polysiloxanes.
+This results in time-consuming cleaning of the molded part and an overall reduction in product output.
+Interestingly, while the initial cost may be lower for the sacrificial and PVA release agents, the overall total cost is substantially more.
+Utilization of high performance, crosslinking release coating, production engineers can expect more releases per application, little to no post-operation cleaning, and higher production output.

-Miller-Stephenson specializes in providing only the highest performing and cost-effective mold release agent solutions for it customers, hence our companies specializes in providing advanced release chemistry.
-Our company is 100% back-integrated meaning our manufacturing, inventory, and quality are maintained regardless of fluctuations in the market.
+Miller-Stephenson specializes in providing only the highest performing and cost-effective mold release agent solutions for it customers, our companies specializes in providing next-generation, advanced release chemistries, specifically focusing on crosslinking siloxane and fluoropolymer chemistry.
+Our company is 100% back-integrated meaning our manufacturing, inventory, and quality systems are maintained regardless of fluctuations in the market.
 In an effort to help guide process engineers in selecting which agent would work best for their molding application we have summarized the leading attributes for each of our agents.

-Miller-Stephenson’s PTFE mold release agent solutions (MS-122 and MS-143) utilize low-molecular weight and particle size fluoropolymers to achieve ultra-uniform dry, thin films that exhibit excellent surface adhesion and durability.
-Miller-Stephenson PTFE release agents contain no silicones, surfactants, or waxes and are thermally stable up to 600F.
-These release agents generate a dry film on the mold surface, which is chemical inert, non-migrating and non-staining.
-Formulations for this class of mold release agent can be solvent or water-based and application is typically performed with brushing or aerosolization.
-Once the solvent is dried, the release coating is ready for operation, no additional cure time is needed.
+Miller-Stephenson’s PTFE / Fluorpolymer mold release agent solutions utilize low-molecular weight and particle size fluoropolymers to achieve ultra-uniform dry, thin films that exhibit excellent surface adhesion and durability.
+Miller-Stephenson PTFE release agents contain no silicones, surfactants, or waxes and have a operating range up to 400°F / 205°C .
+These release agents generate a dry film on the mold surface, which is chemical inert, non-migrating and non-staining, the result? – Consistent, reliable release that generates a 100% paintable, bondable surface with no messy transfer.
+Formulations for this class of mold release agent can be solvent or water-based and application is typically performed with dipping, brush or aerosolization.
+Once the carrier fluid is dried, the release coating is ready for operation, no additional cure time is needed.
 PTFE dry film release agents are particularly useful in rubber-to-metal bonding operations or when molding silicone or fluorosilicone polymers and elastomers.
 PTFE has exceptional utility and can be use in compression and transfer molding operations, however due to its relatively low slip, it can be ineffective with injection molding operations.

 Production engineers will typically choose PTFE-based release agents if they are looking for a non-silicone, chemical inert, and non-transferable release agent that is applicable across a broad range of substrates.
+If post-molding gluing, bonding or adhesion is important than Miller-Stephenson PTFE and fluoropolymer coatings should be highly considered.
 Our PTFE release agents are particular effective in potting and casting molding operations, specifically with electronic potting and casting as PTFE’s chemical inertness and low-transfer will not interfere with sensitive electronics.
 PTFE, on a release per application basis is significantly more efficient and cost-effective than sacrificial or PVA alternatives.
 Miller-Stephenson’s MS-122AV and MS-122SE are formulations which increase the durability and cost-effectiveness even further by addition of proprietary surface activation chemistry.
+For our most advanced fluoropolymer chemistry our ReleaSys™ DFX and ReleaSys™ 8200 offer superior release, enhanced durability and exceptional ease of applications

-Reactive polysiloxanes are the newest generation of mold release agent, designed to crosslink and bind to the mold surface.
+Reactive polysiloxanes are the Miller-Stephenson’s next generation mold release agent series, designed to crosslink and bind to the mold surfaces.
 These semi-permanent mold release agent chemistries generate robust thin-films onto the mold surface, enabling numerous molding cycles to be completed with a single application.
-Typically, thermosets require a cure-time to allow sufficient crosslinking and surface adhesion.
-Cured films are extremely durable, chemically-resistant, have high surface slip, and have temperature stability up to 550-600 F. Other reactive siloxanes provide a rapid cure, even at room temperature, with a minimum reduction in durability and abrasion resistance.
+These coating typically require brief cure times to enough the release film has fully crosslinked and adhered to the mold surface.
+Cured films are extremely durable, chemically-resistant, exhibiting high surface slip and have temperature stability up to 550-750 F depending on the specific ReleaSys grade.
+Our solvent-based ReleaSys coating provide a rapid cure, even on cold molds, with no loss in durability, abrasion resistance or abrasive resistance.
 Properly applied as a thin film, the release agent will not transfer to parts and therefore will not interfere with secondary adhesive bonds or coating operations.
-Over application, however, may result in irregular curing and transfer can occur.
+Over application, however, may result in irregular curing and lower release performance.
 Miller-Stephenson generally recommends training in the product’s use by one of our technical staff.
 Semi-permanents polysiloxanes can be designed to exhibit varying levels of slip, durability, and cure times.

 Miller-Stephenson’s new ReleaSys™ product line offers the most advanced semi-permanent thermoset mold release agents available.
-ReleaSys excels in compression, transfer, and injection molding and is compatible with a broad range of resins and elastomers.
+ReleaSys excels in compression, transfer, and injection molding and is compatible with a broad range of resins, elastomers and polyurethane formulations.
 Our formulations are particularly useful in geometrically complex molds or when using abrasive molding substrates.
-ReleaSys should not be used to mold any silicone or fluorosilicone based products.
-Application can be performed via aerosolization or brushing/wiping and formulations come as either solvent or water-based.
+Our ReleaSys portfolio offer specialized coatings for silicone or fluorosilicone based RTV and elastomers, specifically our ReleaSys ECO-W. Application can be performed via aerosolization or brushing/wiping and formulations come as either solvent or water-based.
 ReleaSys™ is Miller-Stephenson’s most cost-effective, highest performing release agent capable of dramatically reduced re-application frequency, greater product throughput, and lower rejection rates.

 Innovative Chemistry, Superior Cost-Effectiveness, and Unmatched Technical Service